|Deadline: May 02, 2019||Institution(s): World Bank|

 To know more visit the development topic page.

-Robert S. McNamara Phd Research Fellowships 2020 provides the recipient with:
+Robert S. McNamara Fellowships Program provides the recipient with:

 - up to $25,000 (U.S.) for developing country nationals to travel abroad to conduct development-related PhD research under the supervision of a host advisor at a university, research or development institution in a World Bank member country.